Photo by krakenimages on Unsplash

 12 Purchase inexpensive health organization “printables” and give them the gift of your time: help them to get their health organized!

-You can slo find packets of these at Etsy.com
+You can also find packets of health related printables at Creative Home Therapy Etsy.com

 Other posts you may like:

-I would love to hear if you have any other interesting and impactful gift suggestions.
+I would love to hear if you have any other interesting and impactful Christmas gift suggestions for seniors.
 Subscribe to the blog for occasional emails and tips on senior care, senior health, and a few downloadable freebies for health organization!